CloudElementsOpenLabs/Backup-to-Dropbox-Automation/README.md

 # Backup to Dropbox Automation - A Formula Tutorial

 This tutorial accompanies the [Automating workflows for your business apps using Cloud Elements](https://dropbox.tech/developers) post featured on the Dropbox Developer blog.
+This repo along with the linked blog provides a template for creating an automated business application data backup process using Hubspot as an example source and Dropbox as a destination.
 For more background and context check it out!

 ## Prerequisites
 This tutorial assumes the reader has accounts on Dropbox, HubSpot, and Cloud Elements.
 Each company has a free tier, so please jump in and build along with us!